Fun Run

-"Fun Run" is the first and second episode of the fourth season of the American comedy television series The Office, and the show's fifty-fourth and fifty-fifth episode overall.
+"Fun Run" is the first and second episode of the fourth season of the American comedy television series The Office and the show's fifty-fourth and fifty-fifth episode overall.
 Written and directed by executive producer and showrunner Greg Daniels, the episode first aired on NBC in the United States on September 27, 2007.

 In the episode, Michael Scott (Steve Carell) believes the office is cursed after he accidentally hits Meredith Palmer (Kate Flannery) with his car.
 After being taken to the hospital, Meredith is found to have possibly been exposed to rabies.
 In an attempt to make amends with Meredith, Michael sponsors a fun run for rabies.
-Meanwhile, it is revealed that Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) are dating, while Angela Martin (Angela Kinsey) is mad at Dwight Schrute (Rainn Wilson) for killing her cat Sprinkles.
+Meanwhile, Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) take steps to keep their dating a secret, while Angela Martin (Angela Kinsey) is mad at Dwight Schrute (Rainn Wilson) for killing her cat Sprinkles.

-The episodes received mixed reviews from the varying critics, while most praised the episode for Jim and Pam's relationship.
-However, critics had differing opinions when it came to how Michael behaved throughout the episode.
+The episodes received mixed reviews from critics.
+While most praised the episode for Jim and Pam's relationship, critics had differing opinions when it came to how Michael behaved.